David-Rai/favsite/readme.md

 ![License](https://img.shields.io/badge/license-MIT-blue.svg)
 ![Build](https://img.shields.io/badge/build-passing-brightgreen)

 ## favourite website collection(favsite)
 - This website helps to store the favourite website with edit feature and also shows the logo of theat website

+  Run the development server using `npm run dev`.

 ## TECHNOLOGIES
 - FRONTEND (react,vite)